-The following courses satisfy the general education requirement for the Bachelor of Arts in Music and Sound Design: COM 150, ENG 110, FLM 115, LAW 115, PHY 115, PHY 116, and nine HSS elective credits, and three ENG elective credits, for a total of 30 credits.
+The following courses satisfy the general education requirement for the Bachelor of Arts in Music and Sound Design: COM 150, ENG 110, FLM 115, LAW 115, PHY 115, PHY 116, and nine HSS elective credits, and three ENG elective credits.
+Total general education credits: 30.

-Recommended Course Sequence for BA in Music and Sound Design
+Recommended Course Sequence for the Bachelor of Arts in Music and Sound Design